 This flag will be shown together with a Drivers Kart number.
 It indicates the Driver has been issued with a Stop Go Penalty that must be served.
-This order shall be given via the Clerk of Course with the authority of the Chief Steward.
+This order shall be given via the Clerk of Course, only after receiving approval or direction from the Chief Steward.